Employee engagement is a critical factor for organizational success.

 Here are some steps managers can take to identify disengaged workers:

-• Track productivity and performance metrics over time to spot downward trends that may indicate growing disengagement.
+- Track productivity and performance metrics to spot downward trends indicating growing disengagement.

 Conclusion

-Spotting disengaged employees is an important skill for managers.
+Spotting disengaged employees and gaslighting is an essential skill for managers.

 By understanding the common signs, utilizing performance metrics, gathering feedback, and connecting with staff directly, leaders can recognize disengagement early and take steps to re-engage employees.